HPInc/AI-Blueprints/generative-ai/agentic-audio-rag-with-langgraph/README.md

 ## 🚀 Usage

-### 🧪 Step 1: Run LangGraph Workflow
+### 🧪 Step 1: Run LangGraph Workflow (Optional)

-Use the provided notebook to run the end-to-end pipeline:
+Use the provided notebook to test the workflow locally:

 ```bash
 notebooks/run-workflow.ipynb